Techtonica/curriculum/runtime-complexity/runtime-complexity.md

 # Runtime Complexity

 ### Projected Time
-About 2 hours
+About 3 hours
-- 30 minutes for video walkthrough of slides
+- 1 hour for Lesson
 - 70 minutes for Independent Practice
 - 20 minutes for Group Practice